ihmeuw/pseudopeople/docs/source/index.rst

 Introduction
 ------------

-The University of Washington IHME Simulation Science Team is excited to introduce pseudopeople, the Python package that simplifies Entity Resolution (ER) research and development.
+The Simulation Science Team of the University of Washington's Institute for Health Metrics and Evaluation (IHME) is excited to introduce pseudopeople the Python package that simplifies Entity Resolution (ER) research and development.
 This package generates large-scale, simulated population data according to specifications by the user, to replicate a range of complexities found in real applications of probabilistic record linkage software.